davegill/TWC_VALIDATION/README_JSON.md

 	"num_points_per_region" : 20,
 ```

-5. The comparison is made with theta variables, at these levels.
+5. The comparison is made with these specific variables, at these specific levels.
 The field `u` is the horizontal momentum, m/s.
 The vertical level associated with this variable is 40, where the Vertical Level is 0-based (`v_lev_0_based`) means that the level near the surface of the earth is defined as `0`.
 The other two fields are `qv` (water vapor mixing ratio, kg/kg), and `theta` (potential temperature, K).
 It is beneficial to sample fields at different levels to make sure that the entire atmosphere is checked for differences.
 These values should not be modified.
 ```
 	"compare" : [
 		{